 The first step to preparing the perfect steak is to always start with a very high quality, fresh (never frozen) product.
-In our restaurants, we use the exact same selections available to you on this website.
-We believe Jeff Ruby's Private Heritage Black Angus Steaks, dry aged for 28 days or more are the very best you can get.

 Prepare the steak by letting it rest and slowly warm to room temperature 30-60 minutes before cooking.
 Adding heat to a chilled - or gasp, a frozen - steak causes it to contract upon searing and produces a much tougher end product.